How to build brand trust with your website copy

 Why risk it?

-If you’re a one person business, that’s AMAZING.
+If you’re a one person brand, that’s AMAZING.
 Tell people, and be proud!

 Yes, I’m talking reviews and testimonials.
 If you have good ones, use them!
 It’s a whole other layer of reassurance that you know what you’re doing, and they back up what you’re saying about yourself.